aseriy/writings/crdb-views.md

 ## Refreshing Materialized Views

 As mentioned earlier, materialized views are physical data snapshots based on the underlying `SELECT` query, following the "compute once, use many times" model.
 They don't continually update as the underlying tables' data changes.
-This enables to save on complex computing at the expense of not having the real-time reporing.
-The reality is that many reporting and analytics applications can tolarate a near-real time or even discrete, periodic data updates.
+This enables to save on complex computing at the expense of not having the real-time reporting.
+The reality is that many reporting and analytics applications can tolerate a near-real time or even discrete, periodic data updates.

 A materialized view is first populated at creation time, and then updated, or re-freshed, with a `REFRESH` statement.
 Let see how it works in practice.